Spicy Sweet Roasted Butternut Squash – with video!

 Let’s be real here for a minute.

 Peeling and dicing butternut squash may just be the worst kitchen task ever.
 It takes forever, your hands get that weird film on them, and you can consider yourself very lucky if you finish the task with all ten fingers intact.
-(HINT: You can buy it already prepped from Costco!
-I pick up a package of it every time I go.)
+(HINT: You can buy it already prepped from Costco!)

-Tip: I now have a full tutorial on how to cook butternut squash that includes step-by-step photos of how to peel and cut if you need some guidance!
+I have a full tutorial on how to cook butternut squash that includes step-by-step photos of how to peel and cut if you need some guidance!

 - If you’re looking for a whole butternut squash recipe (for a mash or soup), you can easily cook butternut squash in the slow cooker!